nilgaikw-tibco/tci-flogo/samples/app-dev/Connectors/MessagingAndEventPubSub/AzureServiceBusSample/readme.md

 The 'Publisher' flow in the AzureServiceBusPUBSUBSample app basically sends a messages over Queues and Topics.
 It has two publish activites for Queue and Topic respetively.All these operation will be done when execute the REST trigger with valid input schema provided in ReceiveHTTPMessage trigger.
 REST trigger have method POST.
 ![The AzureServiceBusPUBSUBSample Flows](../../../import-screenshots/AzureServiceBusPUBSUBSample/Publisherflow.png)

-When 'Publisher' flow sends a message through a Queue then the Queue Receiver trigger receives the message from the respective queue.
+When 'Publisher' flow sends a message through a Queue, then the Queue Receiver trigger receives the message from the respective queue.
 To see how Will Queue Receivers work, see Azure Service Bus documentation.
 ![The AzureServiceBusPUBSUBSample Flows](../../../import-screenshots/AzureServiceBusPUBSUBSample/QueueReceiverflow.png)

 When 'Publisher' flow sends a message through a Topic, then the Topic Subscriber trigger receives the message from the topic of the respective subscriber.
 To see how Will Queue Receiver works, see Azure Service Bus documentation.